-In this post, I will outline and go into specific detail about California’s gross vehicular manslaughter law which is prosecuted under penal code 191.5(a).
+In this post, I will explain California’s gross vehicular manslaughter law which is prosecuted under penal code 191.5(a).

 Gross manslaughter while intoxicated under Penal Code 191.5(a) pc is the unlawful killing of a human being while driving a vehicle under the influence of alcohol and/or drugs.

 What’s important to remember about this offense is that it is committed without malice aforethought (the mental state that is required for a murder conviction).

 Rather, the killing occurred either during an unlawful yet merely grossly negligent act (not felonious) or during a lawful act that might produce death, in an unlawful manner and with gross negligence.

 To prove that you are guilty of the offense of murder, the prosecutor has to prove the following facts or elements1:

 - The defendant drove under the influence of an alcoholic beverage or a drug, or both, while having a blood alcohol level of 0.08 or higher;